Brilliant People – A Short Story – Fantasy / Thriller

 For beneath his effulgent, glossy façade, Douglas was a furnace.
 Hotter than the flames of hell.
 And that heat… it burned.
 It burned and burned and burned inside him.

 People felt his warmth and were drawn to it.
-Unaware of the blazing heat hidden deep within him; the fire that consumed all.
+Unaware of the blazing fire hidden deep within him; the fire that consumed all.
 Douglas, like the sun, had an appealing warmth providing you remained approximately 93 million miles away from it.

 His heart was fiercer than a solar storm and his tongue was as nimble as the devil’s poker.